-- Use a standardized set of interview questions. - Have the whole committee participate in creating those questions. - Include questions that reveal a candidate's capacity for and interest in enhancing the college's diversity mission.
+- Use a standardized set of interview questions that speak to the job qualifications. - Have the whole committee participate in creating those questions. - Include questions that reveal a candidate's capacity for and interest in enhancing the college's diversity mission.